Architecture

 Transport Layer

-textrawl exposes three transport interfaces: MCP (for AI assistants), REST API (for programmatic access), and WebSocket (for real-time events).
+textrawl exposes four transport interfaces: MCP (for AI assistants), REST API (for programmatic access), WebSocket (for real-time events), and the A2A protocol (for agent-to-agent discovery).

 MCP